-

 Several epics can then be combined into an initiative.
 Here, you’re taking several projects which might take one or more months each, and giving them a broader organizational goal that might span a year or more.
 Taking that product launch example, a company might use several product launch epics to achieve the initiative of increasing revenue by 15%.

-What’s so important in tying all of these layers together is the why.
 Each user story tells you why this task is important and how it contributes to the epic.
 Then that epic tells you why those stories are important and contribute to an initiative, etc. You should be able to draw a line of logic from the smallest user story all the way up to an Agile roadmap, helping everyone in the organization understand how their work contributes to broader goals.

 Lastly, within an Agile roadmap, milestones simply mark key moments – for example, when a product launches at the end of its corresponding initiative.
 This helps teams keep on top of what’s happening when using the roadmap.